FrederikAlbrechtsen/AI-chatbot/README.md

 ## Contributing
 If you have a suggestion to improve this, please fork the repo and create a pull request.
 You can also open an issue with the tag "improvement".
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are greatly appreciated.

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.